ropbear/lfbr/README.md

 This is by no means set in stone, nor does the book _have_ to appear or be mentioned in the podcast audio.

+Yes, this was and is done manually.
+Yes, that is probably not the optimal solution.

 ## Links

 1. https://lexfridman.com/podcast/